Yen slips as Japanese policymakers ratchet up intervention rhetoric

 LONDON The yen retreated further from more than two-year highs against the dollar on Friday, after Japanese authorities hinted at the possibility of intervention in the currency market.

-The dollar traded at 103.08 yen JPY=, up around 2.8 percent on the day, compared with 102.75 before a slew of comments from senior Japanese officials.
+The dollar traded at 103.08 yen, up around 2.8 percent on the day, compared with 102.75 before a slew of comments from senior Japanese officials.

 Japanese Finance Minister Taro Aso said Prime Minister Shinzo Abe had instructed him to cooperate with the Bank of Japan and closely consult with Group of Seven partners, in responding to market moves following Britain's vote to leave the European Union.